-Caught Ovgard: Shark contrast
+Caught Ovgard: Shark Contrast

 Riddled with disbelief, I walked over.

 Before I could open my mouth, the massive tail of a hammerhead pushing 500 pounds swirled on the surface, and the kid bent back with all of his weight to set the hook.
-He was horribly undergunned and didn't have a prayer of landing the shark on his setup, but he fought valiantly for almost 10 minutes before it broke him off — a feat in and of itself.
+He was horribly undergunned and didn't have a prayer of landing the shark on his setup, but he fought valiantly for almost 10 minutes before it broke off — a feat in and of itself.

 They'd thrown the head of a 40-pound blacktip shark they caught earlier that day at the hammerhead after giving the meat to someone else.
 In one sense, I was awed.
 In another, I was disturbed.
 Then, before I knew it, I was frozen in deja vu.

 I recounted the story to my friend and Couchsurfing host, Bob Zanengo, that evening, and for once in my life, I felt I was at a loss for words.
 I was staying in Fort Lauderdale with Bob, and I'd been fishing Anglin's Pier just down the road from his home most of the day.
 I struggled to describe the emotional attachment I have that at once makes me want to catch every shark I can while making sure every one of them is treated with the respect due the best sportfish you can catch from shore.

 Shark Week isn't for a few weeks.
 I desperately wish I could've timed this to release then, but I didn't want my readers to wait around for this story and lose interest.
 I've already had enough women do the same.
 I kid.
 Kind of.